aubreyja/ww_install/README.md

             (1)  Run the command: sudo yum install perl-core (2)  Edit the file /etc/selinus/config setting: SELINUX=disabled and reboot.
          II.
 When running the script creating a user (e.g. wwadmin) to administer WeBWorK fails.
-             Choose root as the admin and later if you want set up a WeBWorK admin.
+             Either create a user (e.g. wwadmin) when first installing CentOS, or choose root as the admin and later if you want set up a WeBWorK admin.

 On these systems it did install WeBWorK.